pbs-assess/csasdowntex/README.md

 csasdown is an R package for generating Canadian Science Advisory Secretariat (CSAS) documents in PDF or Word format using R Markdown and bookdown.

-Check the [NEWS](https://github.com/pbs-assess/csasdown/blob/main/NEWS.md) file for information on what has changed recently.

-Check the [Wiki](https://github.com/pbs-assess/csasdown/wiki) for hints and FAQs.
+**If you use csasdown to write a report, please let us know** so we can add it to the [list of publications](https://github.com/pbs-assess/csasdown/wiki/Publications-prepared-using-csasdown) known to have used the package.
+This helps us justify spending our work time on its development.
+You can post to the [discussion board](https://github.com/pbs-assess/csasdown/discussions) or send us a quick email (contact details [here](https://github.com/pbs-assess/csasdown/blob/c76731e8580bb12da9324e56ff5e56a8d4901aeb/DESCRIPTION#L5-L8)).

+## Note as of November 2025

+**CSAS is no longer accepting PDF versions of Research Documents or Science Responses.** We are hoping that documents already finished as PDFs will be accepted, but we do not recommend starting a new report as a PDF.
+You can try Research Document .docx output with [csasdown2](https://github.com/pbs-assess/csasdown2).
+We aim for this to be fully compliant with CSAS formatting standards.
+Tech Reports can still be submitted as PDFs because they are not associated with CSAS.

+## Issues

 Have a problem?
 If it's a bug or feature request, please post it as a [GitHub Issue](https://github.com/pbs-assess/csasdown/issues).
-If it's a question on csasdown use, we encourage you to use the new GitHub [discussion board](https://github.com/pbs-assess/csasdown/discussions).
-Questions that are emailed or sent on MS Teams may be (anonymously and without data or screenshots) copied to the discussion board and answered there.
-Let us know if you don't want that to happen.
-For quick back-and-forth questions, you can catch us on [DFO MS Teams](https://teams.microsoft.com/l/channel/19%3ae15d7a8e776b418b8e4975a4c9c5f93f%40thread.skype/R%2520-%2520csasdown?groupId=50a32c0d-d5fe-4368-b95b-4beaaa1ba1a1&tenantId=1594fdae-a1d9-4405-915d-011467234338).
+If it's a question on csasdown use, we encourage you to use the GitHub [discussion board](https://github.com/pbs-assess/csasdown/discussions).
+Check the [Wiki](https://github.com/pbs-assess/csasdown/wiki) for hints and FAQs.

-**If you use csasdown to write a report, please let us know so we can add it to the [list of publications](https://github.com/pbs-assess/csasdown/wiki/Publications-prepared-using-csasdown) known to have used the package.
-This helps us justify spending our work time on its development.
-You can post to the [discussion board](https://github.com/pbs-assess/csasdown/discussions), send us a quick email (contact details [here](https://github.com/pbs-assess/csasdown/blob/c76731e8580bb12da9324e56ff5e56a8d4901aeb/DESCRIPTION#L5-L8)), or find us on [DFO MS Teams](https://teams.microsoft.com/l/channel/19%3ae15d7a8e776b418b8e4975a4c9c5f93f%40thread.skype/R%2520-%2520csasdown?groupId=50a32c0d-d5fe-4368-b95b-4beaaa1ba1a1&tenantId=1594fdae-a1d9-4405-915d-011467234338).**
+Check the [NEWS](https://github.com/pbs-assess/csasdown/blob/main/NEWS.md) file for information on what has changed recently.

 ## Initial setup